Skip to contents

 labs(fill = "elevation")

-Contour filled plot for a SpatRaster
+Filled contour plot for a SpatRaster object.

-Contour filled plot for a SpatRaster
+Filled contour plot for a SpatRaster object.

-# Read a vector
+# Read a vector.

 f_v <- system.file("extdata/cyl.gpkg", package = "tidyterra")